eoinkelly/rails-relationship-examples/README.md

 It isn't always possible to achieve this outcome.
 And sometimes, while the outcome is possible, there are trade-offs which make us choose not to.

-Your decision tree when implementing a relationship in Rails should be:
+Implementing a relationship in Rails has two phases:

+1. Planning Phase
-1. Look up the relationship from the list below
+    1. Choose a relationship from the 10 possible
-2. Decide on deletion behaviour aka lifetimes
-    * This is nto always required ?
-    * TODO: list which ones it is required

-    TODO: IDEA: a decision tree diagram
+    1. Choose a deletion behaviour for that relationship
+1. Implement Phase
+    1. Choose macros and options
+    1. Choose which side to put each macro
+    1. Implement migration
+    1. Add validations and callbacks if required

 ### Problem: SQL Databases have limited support for enforcing 1..N relationships